 Dispatch and Routing

-Software for dispatch and routing management often involves calculating the best routes for drivers, assigning the optimal driver or provider for a specific delivers, and more.
+Dispatch Software and routing technology often involve calculating the best routes for drivers, assigning the optimal driver or provider for a specific delivers, and more.
 A holistic approach to dispatch and routing through a delivery management platform will take variables from the entire supply chain into consideration, including inventory availability.
 It will also go bigger and broader for enterprises that use multiple delivery providers or fleets, assigning not only a driver to a delivery, but the best fleet, based on availability, pricing, performance, and dozens of relevant variables.

 Executives and operational teams alike rely on good reporting and dashboards to manage and understand complex delivery operations.